Dan Walker (broadcaster): Television

-In addition to Walker's TV work, he presented Afternoon Edition every Monday-Thursday on BBC Radio 5 Live until 2016, and has previously hosted shows on the station's evening sports output.
+For the 2012 London Olympics, Walker presented a nightly post-midnight round-up of the day's events.
+At the Glasgow 2014 Commonwealth Games, Walker presented coverage of the evening session for BBC Three.
+For the Rio 2016 Games, Walker took on a similar role, presenting action throughout the evening and night live from the beach on BBC Four.
+For the delayed Tokyo 2020 Olympics, Walker co-hosted Olympic Breakfast with Sam Quek each morning.

 In 2016, Walker replaced Bill Turnbull as presenter of BBC Breakfast.
 His first show aired on 29 February and he presented the programme from Monday to Wednesday with Louise Minchin until mid-2021, and with Sally Nugent from late 2021 onwards.
 Walker presented the 'Clash of the Titans' segment of the Sport Relief telethon.
-He also reported for the 2016 Olympics.

 In January 2019, Walker had a chance meeting with Tony Foulds, in Endcliffe Park, Sheffield, where Foulds was voluntarily maintaining the "Mi Amigo" memorial.
 Foulds, then aged eight, was in Endcliffe Park when a USAAF Boeing B-17 Flying Fortress bomber crashed in the park in February 1944; the crash killed all ten men on board.
-The pilot apparently tried to avoid Foulds and his friends.

 After the meeting, Walker started a campaign on social media to organise a flypast at the park.
 The campaign was successful, and the flypast took place on 22 February 2019, the 75th anniversary of the crash.
 The event was broadcast nationally and thousands of people, including the families of the airmen involved in the crash, attended the flypast.